MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * change name from 'DashboardPage' and related components to 'UserDashboardPage'
   * change 'authenticationContext' to 'currentUserContext'
   * have session be remembered by user
   * add email verification